-Since it's first showing at Pergamon Museum in Berlin, 'Perched' has grown in numbers.
-A flock of 99 swallows are now on route to two new destinations: 41 of them will be shown starting with the 'Refugee Week' organised at V&A, London as of 16 June through 30 November 2018 while yet another group will be part of a curated show, 'Oh What a World, What a World' at Visual Art Center of New Jersey opening 1st of June and continuing through September 9th.
-I myself will be accompanying my swallows to these new destinations, reinforcing their story..
+Since it's first showing at Pergamon Museum in Berlin, 'Perched' has grown in numbers totalling to a flock of 99 swallows and 41 of them are on display at V&A Museum starting with the 'Refugee Week' as of 16 June through 30 November 2018 while yet another group will be part of a curated show, 'Oh What a World, What a World' at Visual Art Center of New Jersey opening 1st of June and continuing through September 9th.
+I myself have been accompanying my swallows to these new destinations to reinforce their story..